 Special status species include federal- and state-listed species.
 Federally listed species are those that are afforded special protection by the Endangered Species Act due to their rare or threatened existence.
 State-listed species are considered to be rare or threatened within a specific state and are protected by state legislation.
 To date, there are no known federally-listed animal species confirmed to occur within Valley Forge NHP.
-There are, however, five state-listed (or proposed for listing) animals that are known to occur within the park (Table 11).
+There are, however, five state-listed (or proposed for listing) animals that are known to occur within the park (Table 12).
 Only one species, the red-bellied turtle (Pseudemys rubriventris), is considered a park resident.
 Observation of the bald eagle (Haliaeetus leucocephalus), osprey (Pandion haliaetus), peregrine falcon (Falco perigrinus), and yellow-bellied flycatcher (Empidonax flaviventris) is described as occasional, rare, or extremely rare within the park.
 The status and distribution of these species and their essential habitats within Valley Forge NHP is largely unknown.
 Efforts are underway to determine this information for resident species so that management and protection can be addressed.
 No efforts are underway to specifically address migratory or species that use the park rarely other than to maintain healthy and diverse native plant communities.

-Table 11 Special Statu ıs Animal Species Con firmed within Valley Forge NHP Animal Species State Status ^a Relative Abundance Bald eagle (Haliaeetus leucocephalus) Endangered Occasional ^b (all seasons) Osprey (Pandion haliaetus) Threatened Occasional (spring and fall) Peregrine falcon (Falco perigrinus) Endangered Rare ^c (spring and fall) Red-bellied turtle (Pseudemys rubriventris) Threatened Rare (resident) Yellow-bellied flycatcher (Empidonax flaviventris) Endangered Extremely rare ^d
+Animal Species State Status ^a Relative Abundance Bald eagle (Haliaeetus leucocephalus) Endangered Occasional ^b (all seasons) Osprey (Pandion haliaetus) Threatened Occasional (spring and fall) Peregrine falcon (Falco perigrinus) Endangered Rare ^c (spring and fall) Red-bellied turtle (Pseudemys rubriventris) Threatened Rare (resident) Yellow-bellied flycatcher (Empidonax flaviventris) Endangered Extremely rare ^d a Source: Valley Forge National Historical Park Bird List 2007.

-- a Source: Valley Forge National Historical Park Bird List 2007. - b Occasional = occurs in the park at least once every few years, but not necessarily every year. - c Rare = present, but usually seen only a few times each year. - d Extremely rare = occurs in the park less than once every few years.
+Table 12 Special Status Animal Species Confirmed within Valley Forge NHP b Occasional = occurs in the park at least once every few years, but not necessarily every year.

+c Rare = present, but usually seen only a few times each year.

+d Extremely rare = occurs in the park less than once every few years.